grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 ### SMTP Server

 Imagine we need to implement an e-mail server that receives and sends SMTP messages[^smtp].
-In our code, have an `OutboundSmtpMessage` class which symbolizes SMTP messages we send to other parties.
+We have an `OutboundSmtpMessage` class which symbolizes SMTP messages we send to other parties.
 To send the message, we need to encode it.
 For now, we always use an encoding called *Quoted-Printable*, which is declared in a separate class called `QuotedPrintableEncoding` and the class `OutboundSmtpMessage` declares a private field of this type:

 ```csharp
 public class OutboundSmtpMessage